The annual Iwanter Prize provides an unrestricted $2,000 award to one graduating senior who, through a senior thesis and general academic

 Applications should consist of four parts:

-- A one-page cover letter from the student that includes (a) title and a brief description of the senior thesis (b) a brief overview of the student's interdisciplinary experiences, and (c) current and post-graduation contact information (send electronically), sent to email@example.com
+- A one-page cover letter from the student that includes (a) title and a brief description of the senior thesis (b) a brief overview of the student's interdisciplinary experiences, and (c) current and post-graduation contact information, sent to firstname.lastname@example.org

-- A letter of recommendation from the student's thesis advisor, who must be a faculty member in the Humanities and Arts Division of the College of Letters & Science (one signed original--either paper copy or scanned and sent electronically to firstname.lastname@example.org).
+- A signed letter of recommendation directly from the student's thesis advisor, who must be a faculty member in the Humanities and Arts Division of the College of Letters & Science (either paper copy or and sent electronically to email@example.com).

 - The student's senior thesis (one electronic copy) sent to: firstname.lastname@example.org